69.7 F

 It is important to note that electoral boards are appointed and do not appear on the ballot.
 HB2056 would have placed responsibility for control of election locations and schedules in the hands of those running for reelection, opening the election process to the potential for valid conflict of interest accusations.

-and Republican leaders contend that the bill’s requirements would have overcomplicated an already well-functioning election system, potentially leading to confusion, increased costs, and inconsistent application across localities.
+Governor Youngkin and leaders contend that the bill’s requirements would have overcomplicated an already well-functioning election system, potentially leading to confusion, increased costs, and inconsistent application across localities.

 In his veto statement, Youngkin emphasized that current election laws already provide sufficient flexibility for localities to manage voting sites effectively while maintaining security.
 “Expanding bureaucratic oversight, as proposed in HB2056, would hinder the fair and efficient administration of elections in Virginia,” the governor said.